deanishe/zothero/README.md

         - `⌥↩` — Set style as default for `⌥↩`.
 - `zot:[<query>]` — Search a specific field.
     - `↩` — Select a field to search against.
+- `zotconf [<query>]` — View and edit workflow configuration.
+    - `An Update is Available` / `Workflow is Up To Date` — Whether a newer version of the workflow is available.
+    - `⌘↩ Style: …` and `⌥↩ Style: …` — Choose citation styles set for the `⌘↩` and `⌥↩` hotkeys (on search results).
+    - `Reload Zotero Cache` — Clear the workflow's cache of Zotero data.
+Useful if the workflow gets out of sync with Zotero.
+    - `View Documentation` — Open this README in your browser.
+    - `Report an Issue` — Open the GitHub issue tracker in your browser.

 <a name="configuration"></a>